 Main Street: Handcrafted style

 We stopped for a refreshment break at The Federal Store, a cute lunch counter with outdoor tables and tempting fresh-baked goodies.
-It was a block or two off of Main Street, in a mostly residential area.
+It was a a couple of blocks off of Main Street in a mostly residential area.
 Much like the neighbourhood homes and apartments, it was decked out for Halloween with a display of pumpkins.

-North Vancouver: Microbrews, happy hour views and artisans
+North Vancouver: Artisans, microbrews and happy hour views

 We made plans to meet up for dinner with friends who live in North Vancouver.
 They recommended starting at Pier 7 for sunset views and happy hour specials.
 We dug into calamari, mussels, truffle fries and $5 wine against a backdrop of pink and red skies, downtown Vancouver outlined in silhouette.
 A great find.